The one people metric your organisation is missing

 Continuous, not episodic

-A live heartbeat, not a yearly snapshot.
+A live signal, not a yearly snapshot.

 Designed to be managed, not analysed

-What gets attention, gets managed.
+What gets measured, gets managed.

 Fits into how organisations already work